Estadio Nemesio Diez

 History and description

-Estadio Nemesio Diez officially opened on the 8th of August 1954, though Toluca had already been playing at the site for various years.
+Estadio Nemesio Diez officially opened on 8 August 1954, though Toluca had already been playing at the site for various years.

 The stadium was initially called Estadio Héctor Barraza, later Estadio Luis Gutiérrez Dosal, then Estadio Toluca 70, Estadio Toluca 70-86, and finally Estadio Nemesio Diez Riega.
 It often gets referred to as La Bombonera though.